Release date: 31 May 2011

-BP today presented its annual bursary awards to a group of first and second year students of the Azerbaijan State Oil Academy.
+BP today presented its 2011 bursary awards to a group of first and second year students of the Azerbaijan State Oil Academy.

-The bursary awards programme is part of BP’s major educational support commitment and is aimed at promoting the best students specializing in petroleum engineering and geosciences at the State Oil Academy.
+BP’s annual bursary awards is part of the company’s commitment to support education in Azerbaijan and is aimed at promoting the best students specializing in petroleum engineering, geology, mechanical engineering, electrical (energy) engineering and process automation engineering at the State Oil Academy.

-Some 58 Oil Academy students today received the 2010 bursary awards during a BP-hosted ceremony.
-Of these 30, who are first year students with the highest university admission scores, were presented with BP-branded lap top computers.
-The remaining 28 are second year students specifically selected on the basis of the results of BP’s technical tests on mathematics, physics, logic and basic geology.
-These were granted an opportunity to improve their English language skills through BP-funded training which will add to their high-level technical knowledge.
+Some 66 students of the Oil Academy today received bursary awards during a BP-hosted ceremony.
+Of these 30, who are first year students with the highest university admission scores, were presented with BP-branded laptop computers.
+The remaining 36 are second year students specifically selected on the basis of the results of BP’s technical tests on mathematics, physics and logic.
+These were granted an opportunity to improve their English language skills through BP-funded training, which will add to their high-level technical knowledge.